-The Sweetest Online Shops For Ordering V-Day Treats
+The Sweetest Online Shops For Ordering Holiday Treats

 If you ask us, the absolute best gifts are edible.
-Very few have been known to reject a personal platter stacked full of warm cookies — or, better yet, a basket of cupcakes that are sprinkled and frosted to perfection.
-So, unless you have a bunch of sweets-opposed Valentines on your upcoming gifting lists, the fresh-baked treat idea is absolutely golden.
+Very few have been known to reject a personal platter stacked full of warm cookies — or, better yet, a basket of cupcakes sprinkled and frosted to perfection.
+So, unless you have a bunch of sweets-opposed peeps on your holiday-gift lists, the fresh-baked treat idea is a good one.

-Instead of going the Willy Wonka route and turning your own kitchen into a chocolate factory, turn off the standing mixer and enlist some outside help from the online pros.
-Free up precious time outside of the kitchen by ordering online a treat your Valentines won't be able to resist — from Shari's Berries and Milk Bar to Little Pie Company and Levain Bakery.
-Ahead we've rounded up a list of the most popular bakeries to candy shops that ship nationwide, so scroll on to shop the top sweets for your sweet.
+Don't go the Willy-Wonka route and turn your kitchen into a chocolate factory this year — instead, switch off your stand mixer and enlist some help from the online pros.
+From Milk Bar to Sugarfina and Levain Bakery, the 22 sweet shops ahead will ship treats straight to you and your giftees' — no recipes, hot ovens, or dirty pans necessary.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.